CAFapi/util-flyway-installer/README.md

 *   `db.schema`      : (Optional) Specifies the database schema to be used.
 If not specified, the default schema for the database will be used.
 *   `db.collation`   : (Optional) Specifies the collation setting when creating the database.
 Valid options are: [`C`, `UTF_8`].
 If not specified, the database default collation will be used.
 *   `log`            : Specifies the logging level of the installer.
 Valid options are: [DEBUG, INFO, WARNING, ERROR, OFF]
+*   `db.tablespace`  : (Optional) Specifies the tablespace to use when creating the database, if applicable.
+If not specified, the default tablespace will be used.

 The command to run the jar will be in the following format, where the migration files are in `db/migration`: